slackapi/node-slack-sdk/docs/content/packages/web-api.md

 [`interceptor`](https://axios-http.com/docs/interceptors) to modify outgoing requests.
 Using this option allows you to modify outgoing requests to conform to the requirements of a proxy, which is a common requirement in many corporate settings.

-For example you may want to convert wrap all the original request information within a POST request.
+For example you may want to wrap the original request information within a POST request:

 ```javascript
 const { WebClient } = require('@slack/web-api');